 Telephone: 0114 273 4264

-The owner of land can also voluntarily register land as a village green - guidance notes are available below.
+The owner of land can also voluntarily register land as a village green - guidance notes are available.

-The Registration Authority is responsible for holding and maintaining the registers for both common land and town or village greens.
+The Registration Authority is responsible for holding and maintaining the registers for both common land and town or village greens, based in the Sheffield Town Hall.

 Each area of common land or town or village green is listed in the registers for both common land and town or village greens.
 Each number in the register is divided into 3 sections: